 Have You Been Scammed?

-If so, you can report perpetrator to the Better Business Bureau, Ministry of Community Safety and Correctional Services , and the Canada Competitions Act.
+If so, you can report the matter to the Better Business Bureau, the Ministry of Community Safety and Correctional Services, and consult the Competition Act.

 Sources